The Center for Weight Control

 Once your surgery has been scheduled, we'll organize a pre-operative work up for you.

 At Sharon Regional Medical Center, you can begin the journey with confidence.
+The Center for Weight Control at Sharon Regional Medical Center is a Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) Center.
 Board-certified surgeon and Medical Director of Bariatric Surgery, SHEETAL NIJHAWAN, M.D., specializes in minimally invasive laparoscopic techniques, which typically require just a few small incisions.
 Compared to traditional open surgery, these procedures often offer a host of benefits, including:

 - Less pain